September 25, 2018

 AAP-CA Position: Support

 The U.S. Department of Housing and Urban Development estimated in 2016 that nearly 120,000 homeless people lived in California in 2016, including over 20,000 members of families with children.
-However, many do not receive the assistance they need because of legal loopholes that leave them ineligible.
-This leaves many families without a stable home.
+Many did not receive the assistance they need because of legal loopholes that left them ineligible and without a stable home.
 Homelessness and unstable housing are associated with increased adverse health and material hardship compared to having stable housing.
 Children in these environments are at risk of developing chronic diseases as well as developmental problems.

-State Government Affairs Committee, American Academy of Pediatrics, California
+Chief Executive Officer, American Academy of Pediatrics, California

-Office of Honorable Brian Maienschein, California State Assembly (Author)
+cc: Office of Honorable Brian Maienschein, California State Assembly (Author)